Misterblue/convoar/README.md

 # Building

-Convoar uses [OpenSimulator] sources to do the reading and conversion of the OAR file.
-These source files are included in this repository.
+Convoar uses [OpenSimulator] binaries to do the reading and conversion of the OAR file.
+These binaries files are included in the repository.
 So there is a *simple* build where one just builds the sources checked out, and there is the *updating* build where one fetches new versions of the [OpenSimulator] sources.

 Some functionality has been moved out into another project that must be checked out in the same directory as [Convoar].
-Checkout [HerbalCommonEntitiesCS] into the same directory as the [Convoar] project.
+Checkout [HerbalCommonEntitiesCS] into the `addon-modules` sub-directory.
 This will include
 ```CommonEntities``` and ```CommonEntitiesUtil```.

 ## Simple Build